EGI-Federation/documentation/content/en/users/dev-env/notebooks/quickstart/_index.md

 ### Structure of a notebook

 The notebook consists of a sequence of cells.
-A cell is a multiline text input field, and its contents can be executed by using `Shift-Enter`, or by clicking either the "Play" button in the toolbar, or Cell -\> Run in the menu bar.
+A cell is a multi-line text input field, and its contents can be executed by using `Shift-Enter`, or by clicking either the "Play" button in the toolbar, or Cell -\> Run in the menu bar.